PabloCapilla/PabloCapilla.github.io/_pages/research.md

 author_profile: false
 classes: wide

-feature_row:
+gallery:
+  - url: /assets/images/MICROBIOMES
-  - image_path: /assets/images/test.png
+    image_path: /assets/images/MICROBIOMES
     alt: "placeholder image 1"
     title: "Causes and consequences of variation in urban gut microbiomes"
-    excerpt: ""
-    url: /urban_gut_microbiomes/
+  - url: /assets/images/research/autillo.jpg
-    btn_label: "Read More"
-  - image_path: /assets/images/test.png
+    image_path: /assets/images/research/autillo.jpg
     alt: "placeholder image 2"
-    title: "Animal migration in an anthropogenic world"
-    excerpt: "The Scops Owl Project"
+    title: "Family of scops owl in Santander city (Spain), almost ready to travel to Africa"
-    url: /the_scops_owl_project/
+  - url: /assets/images/research/wbsw.jpg
-    btn_label: "Read More"
-    btn_class: "btn--inverse"
-  - image_path: /assets/images/test.png
+    image_path: /assets/images/research/wbsw.jpg
-    title: "Cooperation in an unpredictable world"
+    alt: "placeholder image 3"
-    excerpt: "The white-browed sparrow weaver project"
+    title: "White-browed sparrow weaver colony in Tswalu"
-    btn_label: "Read More"

 ---

-During my PhD research, I investigated the benefits and costs of cooperation in unpredictable  environments, integrating long-term ecological, behavioural and life history datasets, animal tracking and genomics using the [incredible white-browed sparrow weavers](http://www.animalsocieties.org/sparrowweaverproject).

-Then, I am applying this background to contribute towards increasing our understanding of animal responses to  human-induced environmental change.
-Environmental conditions on Earth are drastically changing as a direct result of human activity on the planet.
-From a fundamental evolutionary perspective, human-induced environmental change is extremely interesting as it creates new opportunities for life to adapt to and where the mechanism of evolution can be studied in real time.
-I strive to connect fundamental evolutionary research and applied research, seeking opportunities where my research can be translated to biodiversity conservation, wild animal welfare or informed human public health.
-In this context, I have started two research lines: one studying the causes and consequences of variation in bird gut microbiomes in urban environments, and a second one assessing how anthropogenic factors affect long-distance migration.
+My research tries to improve the understanding of how human-induced environmental change affects animal ecology and evolution.
+I combine the study of behavioural traits (e.g., circadian rhythms, migration, and cooperation) and physiological traits (e.g., host-associated microbiome dynamics) to gain insights on fundamental evolutionary ecology and applied biodiversity conservation, wild animal welfare and human health.

+I was a PhD student at the incredible [white-browed sparrow weaver project](http://www.animalsocieties.org/sparrowweaverproject), before starting a postdoctoral position at the University of Glasgow to investigate how urbanisation affects daily patterns of activity and physiology.
+I have recently launched the Scops Owl project, in collaboration with Prof Barbara Helm at the Swiss Institute of Ornithology, to investigate how human activity on the planet affects long-distance migration and host-associated microbiome dynamics.

+If you would like to hear from research updates, the easiest way is probably to follow me on [Twitter](https://twitter.com/p_capi).
+Also, check the [publications page](https://pablocapilla.github.io/publications/).

-{% include feature_row %}
+{% include gallery %}